Choosing the Right Obscure Glass for Privacy Glass Balustrades in the UK

 Flexible Options

-Choosing to incorporate obscure glass into your Glass Balustrade design provides you with extensive options.
+Choosing to incorporate obscure glass into your toughened glass balustrade design provides you with extensive options.
 For instance, you have the flexibility to use obscure glass for the entirety of your balustrading, multiple sections, or only part of your balcony.
 Obscure glass and standard glass make an excellent combination, especially if your garden, decking, or balcony area is overlooked on one side.
-Installing obscure glass on the overlooked side while enjoying transparent glass at the front gives you the best of both worlds—a satisfying balance between privacy and unobstructed views of your garden and beyond.
+Installing obscure glass on the overlooked side while enjoying transparent glass at the front gives you the best of both worlds, a satisfying balance between privacy and unobstructed views of your garden and beyond.

 BalcoNano® Self-Cleaning Coating